ai-brainiacs/wash/README.md

 # ash

-ash is an AI-operated Linux shell that allows users to interact with their operating system using natural language commands.
-Instead of typing traditional Linux commands, users can communicate with a ChatGPT-powered natural language assistant who will facilitate the execution of the proper commands on behalf of the user as requested.
+ash is an AI-operated Windows shell that allows users to interact with their operating system using natural language commands.
+Instead of typing traditional Windows commands, users can communicate with a ChatGPT-powered natural language assistant who will facilitate the execution of the proper commands on behalf of the user as requested.

 ## Usage

 To use ash, simply open a terminal and start typing natural language commands.
-The assistant will interpret your commands and execute the appropriate Linux commands on your behalf.
+The assistant will interpret your commands and execute the appropriate Windows commands on your behalf.
 For example, instead of typing `ls -l` to list the contents of a directory, you can simply type "list the files in this directory" and ash will execute the `ls -l` command for you.

 ## Installation